- December 6, 2017

 - Product Intelligence Report

-accSone's Crusher-X6 is a granular synthesizer and granulize effect plug-in for the Windows and Mac operating systems.
-Its powerful algorithm creates very complex sounds, drones and outstanding multichannel effects.
-Crusher-X distills and transforms pre-recorded or live-audio input quite radically.
+accSone's Crusher-X6 is a granular synthesizer and granulize effect plug-in.
+It houses a powerful algorithm that creates very complex sounds, drones and multichannel effects.
+Crusher-X transforms pre-recorded or live-audio input radically.
 Crusher-X6 has everything you need in a granular synthesizer, that is why it is used by musicians, sound-designers, composers, and film makers from all around the world.

 Getting into it

-The Crusher-X algorithm is based on the traditional granular synthesis alogrithm invented in the early 1950s.
+The Crusher-X algorithm is based on the traditional granular synthesis algorithm invented in the early 1950s.
 Crusher-X provides a floating grain buffer which allows real-time input and output.
 In this floating buffer, the grains are created by several generators routed to several outputs (surround modes) or summed up to single outputs (mono and stereo modes).
-An advantage to using Crusher-X is, users have the ability to apply many unusual parameters to the grains such as pitch, filter, pan, reverse, overdrive, limit and X-Crush.
+An advantage to using Crusher-X is, users have the ability to control parameters of the grains such as pitch, filter, pan, reverse, overdrive, limit and X-Crush.
 These parameters can all be modulated with independent modulation sources and modulation phases, synchronized or not synchronized to the host.
-The X-Crush parameter is unique in the world of granular systhesis: it applies a ring modulation between the overlaps of grains that follow each other.
+The X-Crush parameter is unique in the world of granular synthesis as it applies a ring modulation between the overlaps of grains that follow each other.
 A feedback loop from the output towards the input generates very complex non-linear sounds.

 Crusher-X is home to many different modulation modes.
-Normal forms such as: Sin, Triangle, Saw and Rectangle are available.
-Interesting modes like: Randomeach Grain, RandLine Sync, Spline and Pitch Tracker.
+Forms such as: Sine, Triangle, Saw and Rectangle are available.
+Crusher-X goes a step further by providing interesting modes like: Random each Grain, RandLine Sync, Spline and Pitch Tracker.
 Each modulation is passed through a logarithm to exponent processing.
 You can adjust the processing curve with the process graph.
 The graph will show you the resulting processing.
 All modulations can run independent from the host beat in the 'free run' mode.
 Choosing a beat will sync the modulation to the host beat.
 The possibilities of modulation with Crusher-X are endless.

-The editor of the plug-in gives access to all Crusher-X parameters.
 The editor is designed to provide full control over the sound processing features while providing visual feedback of all changes.
-Most of the Crusher-X's sliders can be controlled with a physical-modeling wheel.
+Most of Crusher-X's sliders can be controlled with a physical-modeling wheel.
 Just push the wheel with your mouse (hold the left mouse-button down) and watch how the wheel and fader moves.
 This unique technique allows the user to control the sliders very smoothly and enables you to adjust fast and fine changes just by pushing the wheel slowly or fast.

 One of the very special features of Crusher-X is the morphing system.
 Each time you change one or more parameters, the morph system will try to find a smooth transition between parameter changes.
 With time slider, the user can determine the time between the changes.
 Morphing does also occur if the user changes single parameters with sliders.
 Use smaller morph times if you like to have a faster reaction to your changes.

 There is an extensive list of editor panels in Crusher-X. This gives the user full capability of designing a unique one of a kind sound.
-One editor pannel that helps with this process is, the MIDI panel.
+One editor panel that helps with this process is, the MIDI panel.
 The virtual-keyboard can be played by clicking the keys on the screen.
 Hold down the shift-key to generate multiple keyboards on events.
-The MIDI-keyboard recieving and the virtual-keyboard is only enabled if MIDI-mode is on.
-Each time a MIDI- Keyboard signal is received it will be mapped to the virtual-keyboard.
+The MIDI-keyboard receiving and the virtual-keyboard is only enabled if MIDI-mode is on.
 One way to take advantage of MIDI-mode is to use it in conjunction with the scale function.
 You can select a couple of scales that filters out keys that are not part of the scale, very useful for a musician of any skill level.
 The selected scale is also used to determine the autotune pitch correction.

 - Over 190 free assignable real-time plug-in parameters

-- Advanced parameter editor with physical modeling faders and a unique physical modeling X/Y controller
+- Advanced parameter editor with physical modeling faders and an unique physical modeling X/Y controller

 - 3D grain visualization